 Within this group, there’s a nearly equal split between female shoppers (49%) and male shoppers (51%), most of whom are young working adults.
 More than a third of Singapore’s online shoppers are aged between 25 and 34 years old (34.3%).
 This is followed by the 34 – 44 age group (23.9%), then the 18 – 24 age group (23.3%).
 The older generation makes up the remaining online shoppers – 45 to 54-year olds making up 14% with the final 4.45 being 55 to 64-year olds.3

 From this, you could derive that the typical online shopper in Singapore belongs to the digitally savvy generation.
 Social-media savvy and well-connected, having a presence on the platforms they frequent could give your brand or store a boost.
 We have a list of the most popular social media platforms in Singapore in a later part of our article.

 With the profile of a typical Singaporean shopper in mind, it begs the question, why do these young Singaporeans shop online?
 To answer this, let’s look into our Singaporean shopper’s persona, Meilian.

 It’s been a gruelling month at work for Meilian, and finally, the day has come – Pay Day.
 Knowing that hard work shouldn’t go unrewarded, she treats herself by going online to do some well-deserved shopping.
-This habit coincides with iPrice’s findings that Singaporeans like to treat themselves13 (19%), and tend to do so at the end of the month where there is an increase in online shopping activity.
+This habit coincides with iPrice’s findings that Singaporeans like to treat themselves (19%), and tend to do so at the end of the month where there is an increase in online shopping activity.26

 To cater to Singaporean online shoppers like Meilian it therefore helps to have a variety of goods that are price competitive and hard to find.
 Now that you know why Singaporeans shop online, you’ll need to know how they shop online.